 Are There Sinkholes in North Carolina?

-Sinkholes have been making the headlines across the nation, do they happen in North Carolina?
+Sinkholes have been making the headlines across the nation; do they happen in North Carolina?
 How does insurance coverage affect damage caused by a sinkhole?

 Early in 2013 the nation was shocked when a Florida man lost his life when he fell into a twenty-foot-wide sinkhole underneath his home while asleep in his own bedroom.
 Local reports show that insurance inspectors had made a routine stop less than a year before to make note of any signs of a sinkhole, yet uncovered nothing.
 Now the neighborhood has been quarantined and deemed unsafe by officials.
 Statistics show hundreds of sinkholes occur in Florida annually, but are there sinkholes in North Carolina?

 Sinkholes may occur anywhere, on public or private property, and put innocent people at risk of injury and may swallow buildings, roads, and vehicles wherever they occur.
-Just in 2012, an eight foot-wide sinkhole in Durham swallowed a car driven by a law student.
+In 2012, an eight foot-wide sinkhole in Durham swallowed a car driven by a law student.
 The car was turning in a parking lot when the ground opened up.
 In this case, the property owner was aware of the hole and had identified the area with caution tape.
 However, the tape had blown away in the wind and drivers were unaware of the threat.

 According to the North Carolina Division of Water Services, North Carolina sinkholes are common in the outer coastal plain.
 Sinkholes occur naturally, but construction and urban sprawl may trigger them to develop at a faster rate.
 They most commonly result in limestone-rich areas.
 In North Carolina, there is a rich limestone area in Pender and Hanover counties.
 Insurance coverage for damage caused by sinkholes in North Carolina may hinge on several factors: